Lab 2: Custom Swing Components

 1: Basic component architecture.

-boolean indicating whether it is in its “flipped” state or not, plus a representation for any annotations on the photo (described later).
-It will implement the necessary listeners (and add these listeners) so that it can respond to input events.
+boolean indicating whether it is in its “flipped” state or not, plus a representation of any annotations on the photo (described later).

 2: Photo display.